The Man Who Finds A Wife, Finds A Treasure

 In doing so, He illustrated to us that in marriage, a man and his wife are united into one.
 The same applies to our relationship with Christ (EPHESIANS 2:6).

-He didn’t take the bone from Adam’s head that she would be above him, nor from his foot that she should be trodden down; but from his side that they are and shall remain equals, and in marriage should become one flesh.
+He didn’t take the bone from Adam’s head that she would be above him, nor from his foot that she should be trodden down; but from his side, just as Christ was pierced in His side, that they are and shall remain equals, and in marriage become one flesh in Christ.

 This is a wonderful mystical union of the couple’s heart and lives (see GENESIS 2:18:24).